University of North Carolina at Pembroke

-The University of North Carolina at Pembroke (UNC Pembroke or UNCP) is a public university in Pembroke, North Carolina, United States.
-UNC Pembroke is a master's level degree-granting university and part of the University of North Carolina system.
+The University of North Carolina Pembroke (UNC Pembroke or UNCP) is a public university in Pembroke, North Carolina, United States.
+UNCP is a public university offering undergraduate, graduate and doctoral degrees and is a constituent institution of the University of North Carolina system.
 Its history is intertwined with that of the Lumbee nation.

+The university's athletics teams, the Braves, compete in NCAA Division II athletics as members of Conference Carolinas.

 History

 The educational institution that developed into UNC Pembroke originates in the circumstances of the post-Civil War South.
 This school was a part of the effort of the Lumbee Nation in North Carolina to preserve their unique identity.
 Access and authority over their educational system were essential to retaining Lumbee culture, instilling a sense of pride, and improving the group's economic and social conditions.

 "Croatan Normal School" was created by the General Assembly on March 7, 1887, in response to a local petition sponsored by North Carolina Representative Hamilton McMillan of Robeson County.
 This event occurred in the context of competition for support between the Democratic and Republican parties in North Carolina.
 Hamilton MacMillan's support for the school was connected to his interest and research on Native American history and culture.
 The school's initial name, Croatan Normal School, was selected following the debatable view that this tribe included descendants of the Outer Banks Lost Colony of Sir Walter Raleigh.